plaid/ai-coding-toolkit/README.md

 2. **Cursor Rules**: Import them as Cursor rules to enable your AI coding assistant to automatically understand Plaid's integration patterns and best practices.

-Using these rules significantly accelerates development by giving AI models the context they need to generate accurate, production-ready code for Plaid integrations.
+Using these rules significantly accelerates development by giving AI models the context they need to generate code for Plaid integrations.

+> [!WARNING]
+These guides are designed to be used for the purpose of building a sample Plaid integration with the use of AI coding tools.
+You are solely responsible for ensuring the correctness, legality, security, privacy, and compliance of your own app and Plaid integration.
+This guide is provided under the MIT license and is provided as-is and without warranty of any kind.

 ## License